oguzhanbaser/NeuroSky-Race/README.md

 ```

 ## CARS WILL NOT MOVE IF .. !!
-In this application if there are not two racers which are signal quality equals zero(means max signal quality) cars cannot move.
+In this application if there are not two racers which are signal qualites equals zero(means max signal quality) cars cannot move.
 I needed this specification for race concept.
-If you want yo disable it use can comment this line in "configuration.h"
+If you want to disable it, comment this line in "configuration.h"

 ```arduino